jkzorz/SituSeq/README.md

 # Se(a)quencing
-Workflows for offline analysis of 16S rRNA Nanopore data.
-Using a standard spec **windows 10** laptop
+The goal of these workflows is to enable the easiest and fastest possible offline analysis of micrbiome data without sacrificing accuracy.
+Designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop (**windows 10?**)

 # Installation
-Before running the workflow offline, the following programs need to be installed:
+Before running the workflows offline, the following programs need to be installed.
+Note there is overlap in software between stream 1 and stream 2 analyses.

+### Stream 1: Assign taxonomy using standard 16S database (e.g. Silva)
 1. Windows substem for linux (wsl)
 2. cutadapt
+3. R, Rstudio, and packages *dada2* and *tidyverse*
+4. Taxonomy database(s) (e.g. *Silva*: https://zenodo.org/record/4587955#.YfxAfOrMI2w )

+### Stream 2: Blast sequences against custom database
+1. Windows substem for linux (wsl)
+2. cutadapt
 3. blast
-4. Rstudio and packages *dada2* and *tidyverse*
+4. Optional: R, Rstudio, and package *tidyverse* for visualization of blast results
-5. Optional: taxonomy database(s) (e.g. *Silva*: https://zenodo.org/record/4587955#.YfxAfOrMI2w )

 *potential to run cutadapt filter and trim step from r using dada2 filterandtrim command - possibility to only take one read, to trim from front and back, and to filter based on length*